Sachin-NK/Virtual-Calculator/README.md

  * Change the background color to suit user style.

 ### Powered by AI
-  Once you submit your drawing, the app uses Google Generative AI to:
+  Once user submit his drawing, the app uses Google Generative AI to:
    + Identify the mathematical equation user drew.
    + Solve the equation.
    + Explain the solution step by step.